 A Juneau man who served one year in prison after pleading guilty to misdemeanor assault for smashing a bottle against someone’s face two years ago was arraigned in court last week for a different offense.

-Juneau Superior Court Judge Kevin Levy on Thursday told Lorenzo Jefferson, 48, he is charged with second-degree theft, a class ‘C’ felony, for an incident on or about Sept.
+Juneau District Court Judge Keith Levy on Thursday told Lorenzo Jefferson, 48, he is charged with second-degree theft, a class ‘C’ felony, for an incident on or about Sept.
 2.

 Court documents show Jefferson was arrested on that date by Juneau police for stealing two chain saws out of the back of an unattended pick-up truck in the Walmart parking lot.

 Walmart surveillance footage showed a man, allegedly Jefferson, driving through the parking lot, taking the items, then parking in a handicapped space near the entrance of the store to shop.